ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 Releases before IBM i 7.5 is presented on the System Sign-on screen first, where the `QSECOFR` password needs to be reset.
 {: note}

-1. In the VSI console window, the IBM i virtual machine waits on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the end of the console window to open the change password screen for the IBM i standard user.
+1. In the VSI console window, the IBM i VSI waits on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the end of the console window to open the change password screen for the IBM i standard user.
 2. The **Change Service Tools User Password** screen loads, and the cursor is on `Current password . . . .`, enter `QSECOFR`.
 3. Press the TAB key to move the cursor to the `New password . . . .` field and enter a 15 character password (no blanks).
 4. Repeat the step on the `New password (to verify) . . . .` field and enter the new password again.